 In 2019, the Washington State Legislature passed bills that established a framework for 100 percent clean electricity supplies by 2045 and set strong building and appliance efficiency standards.
-These laws complement the strengthened policies and investments that King County and the King County Cities-Climate Collaboration-a voluntary, but formal partnership between the County, 16 cities, and the Port of Seattle-have prioritized for GHG emissions reductions at the countywide scale and in government operations through the K4C Joint Commitments.

-area identified by the Climate Equity Community Task Force, please see the Energy Justice and Utilities Focus Area of the SRFC Section.
+These laws complement the strengthened policies and investments that King County and the King County Cities-Climate Collaboration-a voluntary, but formal partnership between the County, 16 cities, and the Port of Seattle-have prioritized for GHG emissions reductions at the about strategies connected to the Building and Facility Energy Use focus area identified by the Climate Equity Community Task Force, please see the Energy Justice and Utilities Focus Area of the SRFC Section.